19kirti/Fraud_Detection_Model/README.md

-# 🕵️‍♂️ Fraud Detection Model
+# 🕵️‍♂️ RiskRadar: Fraud Detection Model

 A machine learning project for detecting fraudulent transactions using multiple classification algorithms — **Random Forest**, **XGBoost**, and **Logistic Regression**.
 The goal is to identify fraudulent activity with high accuracy and minimal false positives.